Gondee/qwen-image-mcp/README.md

 - 20GB free disk space for model download (first run only)
 - Recommended: GPU with 8GB+ VRAM (works on CPU but slower)

+### ⚠️ Important: Automatic Model Download

+**The Qwen-Image model (~20GB) will download automatically on your first image generation.** This is a one-time download that will be cached for all future use.
+The first image generation will take 5-15 minutes depending on your internet speed.
+Subsequent generations will only take 30-60 seconds.

 ### Installation

 1. **Clone the repository:**